Logo

 • Spamming secondary attacks can only be done efficiently once you have 3 stacks of warp flurry which speeds up staff secondary charge speed.

-• Rat would strongly recommend not being indecisive and holding a 100% charge for longer than absolutely necessary, as it really reduces your dps (get in the habit of just flicking towards the nearest enemy).
+• Rat would strongly recommend not being indecisive and holding a 100% charge for longer than absolutely necessary, as it really reduces your dps and slows you down (get in the habit of just flicking towards the nearest enemy).

 • Rat has Blast Radius as the dump stat on the staff as being able to spam secondaries more than makes up for a reduced blast radius.